Darius662/WinOpsTool/DEVELOPER_GUIDE.md

-# Windows System Management Tool - Developer Guide
+# WinOpsTool - Developer Guide

-This comprehensive guide is intended for developers who want to understand, maintain, or extend the Windows System Management Tool.
+This comprehensive guide is intended for developers who want to understand, maintain, or extend the WinOpsTool.
 It provides detailed information about the project structure, architecture patterns, key components, and development guidelines.

 ## Table of Contents